ARRA, Its Details, With Pros and Cons

 - $13 billion for Head Start.

-- $12 billion for special ed programs, including job training for those with disabilities.
+- $12 billion for special education programs, including job training for those with disabilities.

 Education spending is the second-best way to create jobs, according to the UMass study.
 One billion in federal spending creates 17,687 jobs.